nmitzel/PHY420_W26_Chua_Circuit/README.md

-The programs in the "Experimental Programs" folder are those that are used to process current and voltage data obtained from a realized Chua circuit.
+The programs in the "Experimental Programs" folder are those that are used to process current and voltage data obtained from a realized Chua diode.